alexwlchan/alexwlchan.net/src/_drafts/aberdulais-waterfall.md

 </figure>

 The [National Trust site](https://www.nationaltrust.org.uk/aberdulais-tin-works-and-waterfall/features/aberdulais-an-industrial-revolution-since-1584) says the copper was used in coins minted for Queen Elizabeth I.
-I tried to find some pictures of the coins in question, but there's not enough detail to know which coins those are.
+I tried to find some pictures of the coins in question, but I couldn't find not enough detail to pick them out.
-Based on dates, I think it would have been her sixth issue of coins, such as this [gold pound][six_pound], but that's a total guess.
+Based on dates, I think it would have been something like this [gold pound][six_pound], but that's only a guess.

 Over time, Aberdulais became a site of different industries -- textile milling, cloth production, even a flour mill -- then in 1831, it became the site of a tinplate works.
 [Tin plating][tinning] is the process of coating thin sheets of iron or steel with tin, so they don't rust.